See every side of every news story

 Delhi High Court Upholds Christian Army Officer’s Dismissal for Refusal to Join Regiment's Religious Rituals

-• On May 30, 2024, the Delhi High Court confirmed the termination of Lieutenant Samuel Kamalesan from the Indian Army due to his refusal to take part in his regiment's religious ceremonies.
+• On May 30, 2024, the Delhi High Court confirmed the termination of Lieutenant Samuel Kamalesan from the Indian Army due to his refusal to take part in the religious ceremonies of his regiment.

-• The court determined that this matter did not involve issues of religious freedom but rather centered on compliance with a lawful order from a superior officer, and it concurred that conducting a court martial was neither appropriate nor practical.
+• The court emphasized that the issue did not involve religious freedom but rather concerned compliance with a lawful order from a commanding officer, and consequently, it rejected the petition challenging the termination.

 Insights by Ground AI